plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

 ];
 ```

-## slate.hotkeys
+## `slate.hotkeys`

-Shortcut keys pertaining to a feature from a plugin or behaviour.
+Shortcut keys pertaining to a feature from a plugin or behavior.

 ```js
 slate.hotkeys = {